 You do not have to pay for searching this site straight away if you don’t want to.
 And that is why I like that you have a 7-day free trial available to you.

 Although I must say that I have seen 14-day free trials available on other sites.
-So, it would have been nice to see a 2-week period instead.
+So, it would have been nice to see 2 weeks instead.

 Also, when you sign up for the trial you will need to enter your email address, chosen password as well as credit card details.
 You can even create an account by signing in with Facebook.